theOtherLuke/nordlynx-router/monitor-script/README.md

 # NordVPN Monitoring Service
 This continues to be a work in progress.
-The current version should still continue to be useful.
-I am continuing to work on this in my spare time, which unfortunately has not been in abundance lately.
-I am manually running a much simpler script from the CLI for the time being.
-I will post a version of that as well.
-As with the rest, feel free to use and modify it as you see fit.
+I am leaving the old service and scripts where they are for now.
+I have created a new service, script, config file, and install script for the new service.

 ## Script and service to monitor and manage NordVPN connection